Drag steps to the numbered slots on the right, or tap a step then tap a slot.

 Correct answer & explanation

-The correct order is to first exclude addresses to prevent the DHCP server from leasing reserved or gateway IPs, then create and configure the DHCP pool (network, default gateway), next enable DHCP relay on the required interface, and finally verify.
-Option D follows this Cisco best practice.
-Option A risks assigning excluded addresses because the pool is created before exclusions.
-Options B and C place relay setup before the pool is fully configured, which is incorrect.
+The correct order for configuring a Cisco IOS-XE router as a DHCP server and relay agent is: first exclude addresses to prevent the DHCP server from leasing reserved IPs, then create and configure the DHCP pool (network, default gateway), next enable DHCP relay on the required interface, and finally verify.
+Only Option D follows this sequence exactly.
+Options A, B, and C are incorrect because they either place exclusion after pool creation (A) or enable relay before the pool is fully configured (B and C), which can lead to address conflicts or forwarding issues.

 Answer analysis